c4s4/neon/doc/tasks.md

   Windows is 'cmd' which can't properly manage arguments with spaces.
 - Argument of a command defined as a list won't be expanded by shell.
 Thus
   $USER won't be expanded for instance.
+- The cafe option prevents the system from going to sleep while the command is running.
+It uses systemd-inhibit on Linux and caffeinate on MacOS and raises an error on any other operating system.

 ## assert